ducakar/openzone/README.md

 You may also want to set several options when configuring CMake build system:

-* `OZ_SHARED_LIBS`: Build liboz (OpenZone Core Library) and libozdyn (OpenZone Dynamics Library) as shared libraries.
-This is useful if one wants to put liboz and libozdyn into separate Linux packages so other programs can use them too.
+- `OZ_SHARED_LIBS`: Build liboz (OpenZone Core Library plus OpenZone Dynamics Library) as a shared library.
+This is useful if one wants to put liboz into a separate Linux package so other programs can use it too.
+  `OFF` by default, forced to `OFF` on Android and NaCl.

-* `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks in liboz.
+- `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks in liboz.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).
+  `OFF` by default.

-* `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
+- `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
   Plane, Quat, Mat44).
 Currently it yields ~15% worse performance than generic implementations since Vec3 and Point classes are a bit larger (4 floats v.
 3 floats) and there are lots of accesses to vector components in OpenZone code.

-* `OZ_GL_ES`: Use OpenGL ES 2.0 API.
-Always enabled in NaCl platform, on other platforms it will merely use GL ES headers and functions set, it will still initialise OpenGL.
+  `OFF` by default.

+- `OZ_SDL2`: Use upcoming SDL 2.0 instead of stable SDL 1.2.
+  `OFF` by default, forced to `ON` on Android, forced to `OFF` on NaCl.

+- `OZ_GL_ES`: Use OpenGL ES 2.0 API.
+Always enabled on Android and NaCl.
+Enabling this on Linux or Windows while using SDL 1.2 leads to a strange situation when SDL initialises OpenGL but rendering is done entirely through OpenGL ES.
+However, it seems to work on Linux at least.
+  `OFF` by default, forced to `ON` on Android and NaCl.

-* `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats and building textures using S3 texture compression.
+- `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats and building textures using S3 texture compression.
 Requires libmad, faad and libsquish libraries.
+  `OFF` by default.

-* `OZ_STANDALONE`: This only affects behaviour of "`make install`".
+- `OZ_STANDALONE`: This only affects behaviour of "`make install`".
 It also installs dependencies from support directory, game data archives found in `share/openzone`, info files etc. This is intended if one wants to create all-in-one ZIP (or whatever) archive that can be unpacked and run on any Linux distro or Windows without installation.
-Always on for Windows build, otherwise off by default.
+Always enabled for Windows build, always disabled on Andorid and NaCl, disabled by default on Linux.
+  `OFF` by default, forced to `ON` on Windows, forced to `OFF` on Android and NaCl.

 Tools